All Episodes

 He's not in the Republican establishment.

-He's part of a different establishment, which is the talk radio establishment, and he is good for Rush Limbaugh's ratings just like he's good for all of our ratings.
+And he is good for Rush Limbaugh's ratings just like he's good for all of our ratings.

-Trump's good for radio.
+Trump's good for rating.

 When's the last time we had Trump on the program here?

-I don't think we ever have, had we.
+I don't think we ever have, had we?

 Oh, that's right.